Quality Improvement Program

 • Promote quality

-• Ensure performance and efficiency on an ongoing basis
+• Perform better and with efficiency on an ongoing basis

-• Improve the quality and safety of clinical care and services provided to CareSource members
+• Improve the quality and safety of clinical care and services for members

 Quality Metrics